mileallen/pod/readme.md

 `<div id="appW" class="">... the rest of your HTML ... </div>`

-In your own JS code assign the Pod class to a convenient name.
+In your own JS code assign an instance of the Pod class to a convenient name.
 (Include Pod.js before this assignment.)

 `const app = new Pod('appW')`